tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    with DTLS 1.2.
 However, this value is set as the least significant 2 octets of the connection epoch, which is an 8 octet counter incremented on every KeyUpdate.
 See {{seq-and-epoch}} for details.
 The sequence number is set to be the low order 48 bits of the 64 bit sequence number.
+Plaintext records MUST NOT be sent with sequence numbers that would exceedd 2^48-1, so the upper 16 bits will always be 0.

 4. The DTLSCiphertext structure has a variable length header.